Center for Advanced Heart Failure and Mechanical Cardiology Support

 The WVU Medicine Center for Advanced Heart Failure and Mechanical Cardiology Support is the only center of its kind in the region.
-We’re dedicated to bringing you high-level heart care.
 Our specialists work together to detect and treat all types of heart failure.
 We use the most advanced and effective services available.

 Every day, our team cares for people with cardiovascular (heart and blood vessel) conditions.
 We help our patients to manage heart disease, avoid hospitalization, and improve their quality of life.
 With a focus on research, our goal is saving lives today and in the future.

 Our center is in the ultramodern, 10-story WVU Heart and Vascular Institute tower.
 With sophisticated facilities, intervention, and expertise, our patients have fewer emergency room visits and hospitalizations.
 This eases the burden and lowers healthcare costs, too.

 The American Heart Association (AHA) has recognized the WVU Medicine heart failure program for excellent care and innovation.
 The Center for Advanced Heart Failure and Cardiovascular Research earned the Heart Failure Gold Plus Quality Achievement Award with Target: Heart Failure™ Honor Roll by meeting specific quality achievement measures for the diagnosis and treatment of heart failure patients, including evaluation of the patient, proper use of medications, and aggressive risk-reduction therapies.
 Before patients are discharged, they also receive education on managing their heart failure and overall health, a scheduled follow-up visit, and other care transition interventions.